 - Offers post-workshop assistance from instructors

-Infopeople offers over 200 training events per year on over 150 topics, utilizing over 100 subject experts.
-In an average year more that 5,000 people participate in Infopeople training events.
+Infopeople offers over 70 training events per year on a wide variety of topics, utilizing subject experts as instructors and presenters.
+In an average year more that 4,000 people participate in Infopeople training events.

 More information about Infopeople